ralphpw/Purity.Analyzer/CONTRIBUTING.md

 # Contributing to Purity.Analyzer

 Thank you for your interest in contributing!
 This guide will help you get started.
+See [docs/](docs/) for detailed specifications.

 ---